 How Long Do I Need To Wear a Retainer?

 The length of time you need to wear a retainer will depend on several factors, such as how complex your case was and how well you followed the instructions given by your orthodontist.
 In general, however, most people will need to wear their retainers full-time for at least 6 months after completing their Invisalign treatment.
 After that, you can usually

 While the Invisalign system is designed to gradually shift your teeth into their desired position, wearing a retainer after your treatment is complete is still an important part of ensuring that your smile stays beautiful and healthy.
 Here are some of the benefits of wearing a retainer after Invisalign:

 1. Helps keep your teeth in their new, corrected position.
-Just as Invisalign gradually shift your teeth into place, not wearing a retainer after treatment can cause them to slowly drift back out of alignment.
+Just as Invisalign gradually shifts your teeth into place, not wearing a retainer after treatment can cause them to slowly drift back out of alignment.
 Wearing a retainer helps to keep your newly straightened smile looking its best.

 2. Can help prevent future dental problems.
 By keeping your teeth aligned, you can help reduce your risk of developing more serious dental issues down the road, such as tooth decay or gum disease.

 3. Is often more comfortable than traditional braces.
 Because retainers are custom-made to fit your mouth, they tend to be much more comfortable than traditional braces, which can often rub against the inside of your mouth and cause discomfort.